 Taken to new heights during the Made in Germany tour.
 When Flake laughs off the flamethrower, Till brings out an industrial size flamethrower and torches him.
 Till laughs joyously and continues singing only to be flabbergasted when Flake climbs out of the cauldron and runs around the stage.

 Intercourse with You: Pretty much half of their songs.
-Special mention for including "Blitzkrieg mit dem Fleischgewehr" and references to putting bratwurst in someone else's sauerkraut in "Pussy".
+Special mention for including "Blitzkrieg mit dem Fleischgewehr"note blitzkrieg with your gun of flesh.
+VERY subtle, I know. and references to putting bratwurst in someone else's sauerkraut in "Pussy".
 "Rein Raus" also deserves a mention.
 Some of the Double Entendres Till comes up with are impressively creative.

 Metal Scream: Used (to an extent) in the chorus of "Wiener Blut", and at a few points in "Mann Gegen Mann".
 The ending of "Stein um Stein" also counts... doubly reinforced by the final word meaning "scream."